There comes a point in nearly every real estate investor's journey where they need to sell a rental property.

 - Publish an attractive online listing built on the key metrics and property information Roofstock gathers for you

-- Transact 100% online — you don’t even have to leave the house.
+- Transact online — you don’t even have to leave the house

-- Enjoy a hands-off process during which Roofstock communicates on your behalf with local property managers and potential buyers
+- Enjoy a hands-off process during which Roofstock communicates on your behalf with potential buyers and optional property managers

 Listing and selling your home through Roofstock couldn’t be easier.
 Here are the basic steps:

-- Submit Your Listing: Enter your property’s information in our system and we’ll generate a free valuation report.
+- Submit your listing: Enter your property’s information in our system and we’ll generate a complimentary valuation report.

-- Set the Price: Using this valuation report, we’ll work with you to set a fair price that both attracts investors and meets your financial goals.
+- Set the purchase price: Using this valuation report, we’ll work with you to set a fair price that both attracts investors and meets your financial goals.

-- Let Us Take the Lead: Roofstock gathers inspection reports, current lease information, and other important documents which will be used to create your listing.
+- Let us take the lead: Roofstock gathers current lease information and other important documents which will be used to create your listing.
 We also provide key financial metrics and market area information to emphasize investment potential.

-- Receive Offers and Close: Offers come to you directly online.
-Once you accept an offer, Roofstock oversees the entire closing process — usually within 30 days.
+- Receive offers and close: Offers come to you directly online.
+Once you accept an offer, Roofstock oversees the entire closing process through to closing.

-- Collect Rent Until Closing: Your rent cash flow doesn’t stop until the deal is done.
+- Collect rent until closing: If the property has tenants, your rent cash flow doesn’t stop until the deal is done.

-Roofstock removes the guesswork and headaches from your rental home sale.
-Compared to the other options for selling with tenants, it presents the fewest hurdles for the seller, buyer, and the people living in your property.
+Roofstock helps remove the guesswork and headaches from your rental home sale.
+Compared to the other options for selling with tenants, it presents fewer hurdles for the seller, buyer, and the people living in your property.

-Removing your tenants and selling a rental home the standard way using an agent, broker, and title company leads to longer waiting periods, lost rent, steep brokerage fees, and other expenses related to interior staging and outdoor landscaping.
+Removing your tenants and selling a rental home the standard way using an agent, broker, and title company could lead to longer waiting periods, lost rent, steep brokerage fees, and other expenses related to interior staging and outdoor landscaping.

 To view more information on how this works, visit our selling platform, where you can find additional data, explainer videos, and easy account set-up.